ena-infrastructure/specifications/ena-oauth2-chaining.md

 - The key used by the authorization server in the originating domain MUST be known to the authorization server in the target domain.

-- The issuer identifier for the authorization server in the originating domain MUST be known to the authorization server in the target domain and tied to the corresponding key.
+- The issuer identifier of the authorization server in the originating domain MUST be known to the authorization server in the target domain and associated with the correct key and configuration.

+- The issuer identifier of the authorization server in the target domain MUST be known to the authorization server in the originating domain and linked to the token exchange configuration for the target domain.

 - All entities in the originating domain that may act as clients towards the target domain MUST be registered at the authorization server in the target domain.